 Occupational health & safety management systems

-An occupational health and safety (OHS) management system encompasses more than just your health and safety program.
+An occupational health and safety management system (OHSMS) encompasses more than just your health and safety program.
 It includes health and safety policies, systems, standards, and records, and involves incorporating your health and safety activities and program into your other business processes.
 Having an effective management system improves your ability to continuously identify hazards and control risks in your workplace.

 Consult with your certifying partner on how your health and safety program can be a part of your health and safety management system.